 The report offers five key recommendations to enhance the effectiveness of learning agendas:

-While there is room for improvement, the initial development of learning agendas represents a positive step towards evidence-based policymaking within federal agencies.
-Implementing the recommendations outlined in this report can help unlock the full potential of learning agendas to enhance the use of data and evidence in informing critical government decisions.
+While there is room for improvement, the initial development of learning agendas represents a positive step towards evidence-informed policymaking within federal agencies.
+Implementing the recommendations outlined in this report can help unlock the full potential of learning agendas to enhance the use of data and evidence for informing critical government decisions.

 Acknowledgments